luphysics/PyMODA-install/README.md

 - Only one GitHub account has write access.
 This account is protected by 2FA (TOTP and Yubikey only), and it has no fallback SMS number.
 - Only GPG-signed commits are accepted.

+## Developer notes

+### Windows

+#### PyMODA launcher

+The PyMODA launcher is a wrapper around PyMODA, written in `C#`.
+To edit and build the launcher, open `windows/launcher/launcher.sln` in Visual Studio.

+When the launcher is executed, it starts PyMODA with the command line arguments passed to the launcher.
+If PyMODA is not installed, it downloads the latest version of PyMODA and launches it automatically.

+#### Installer executable

+Inno Setup is used to create an installer for Windows, which packages the PyMODA launcher.
+To build the installer, compile `windows/installer.iss` with Inno Setup; this will only work if the PyMODA launcher has been built in `Release` mode.